Britain By Train — 8 On And Off-Track Tips

 If you’re after riveting rail-related reading, Parallel Lines sees author Ian Marchant take a wry look at 175 years of Britain’s obsession with trains.
 Penned with passion and humour, it’s an inspirational insight into the British character and culture.

 In the late 19th and early 20th Centuries, George Bradshaw’s railway guides were the apps of their day and provided the latest information on train routes around Britain and across continental Europe.
 The April 1910 guide was written at the unsurpassed peak of Britain’s rail network and has become a bible for railfans — find reprinted editions online at Amazon.

 7. Online learning

-Free or reasonably-priced internet access is readily available on many UK train routes and city centres, so if your trip is part of a longer sojourn, studying for an online degree with the likes of Anglia Ruskin Distance Learning can continue uninterrupted.
+Free or reasonably-priced internet access is readily available on many UK train routes and city centers, so if your trip is part of a longer sojourn, studying for an online degree with the likes of Anglia Ruskin Distance Learning can continue uninterrupted.
 And there’s something life-affirming about chatting to classmates in different countries while you roll around coasts and across clifftops.

 Follow these seven on and off-track tips for a British rail holiday you’ll never forget — see you at the station.

 Do you have tips for rail travel?
 Share them in the comments section and if you need a train – Save A train.